harp-tech/protocol/BinaryProtocol-8bit.md

 >   CameraFrequency:
 >   - Address: 32
 >   - Type: U8
->   - Access: Raad, Write
+>   - Access: Read, Write
 >   - Description: Sets the frequency of the camera in Hz.
 >```
 >